 What we do

 - Help with long-range planning specific to each student's choice of health profession and particular academic needs.
-Since long-range planning cannot be done during the pre-enrollment periods, students are encouraged to meet with their advisor at another time for this type of planning.
+Students are encouraged to meet with their advisor regularly to ensure they are on track.

 - Assist in developing a "Plan B" or alternate degree/career option.
 All student interested in a health career are encouraged to develop an alternate career plan.
 K-State consistently produces students whose applications are as competitive as those of students from any school in the country.
 Competition for seats in professional schools however is very intense.
 Some excellent students who are well qualified may not be accepted simply because the supply of students far exceeds the number of seats available in the professional school.
 Realistic students have a back-up plan.
 Many students re-apply a second or third time and are eventually successful in being admitted to a professional program.
 During the reapplication period the "Plan B" can be implemented.

 - Assist with the application process.
 Health Professions Advisors help students build outstanding resumes by keeping them apprised of what professional schools consider most important in an application.
 This includes advising applicants about competitive grade point averages (GPA) and competitive entrance exam scores, observation and experience requirements, and leadership activities that will enhance their applications.

 Pre-Health Professional Options